Skip links

 Cost of a gorilla trekking permit

-While in Rwanda the gorilla trekking permit costs $1500 per person, in Uganda it now costs $800 per person.
+While in Rwanda, the gorilla trekking permit costs $1500 per person, in Uganda, it now costs $800 per person per trek.

-While the road travel to Bwindi Impenetrable National Park to Entebbe Airport is around eight hours to nine hours, the time you spend arriving Volcanoes National Park in Rwanda from Kigali Airport is approximately three hours driving.
+While the road travel to Bwindi Impenetrable National Park from Entebbe Airport is around eight hours to nine hours, the time you spend arriving at Volcanoes National Park in Rwanda from Kigali Airport is approximately three hours driving.